kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

 </div>

 The operation of provisioning is asynchronous.
-Use the provisioning operation ID (`provisionRuntime`) to [check the Runtime Operation Status](08-03-runtime-operation-status.md) and verify that the provisioning was successful.
+The operation of provisioning returns the Runtime Operation Status containing the operation ID.
 Use the Runtime ID (`id`) to [check the Runtime Status](08-04-runtime-status.md).

+> **NOTE:** To see how to provide the labels, see [this](../compass/03-02-labeling.md) document.
+To see an example of label usage, go [here](../../componentss/director/examples/register-application/register-application.graphql).